Daniel Shays: Revolutionary War

-Shays joined the militia immediately prior to the American Revolution and attained the rank of sergeant in the regiment commanded by Benjamin R. Woodbridge.
+Shays joined the militia immediately prior to the American Revolution and attained the rank of sergeant in the regiment commanded by Benjamin Ruggles Woodbridge.
 The Battles of Lexington and Concord took place on April 19, 1775, and the next day Shays's unit was mobilized and marched to Boston.
 His company took part in the Boston campaign and Siege of Boston, and Shays fought at the Battle of Bunker Hill.
 Shortly after Bunker Hill, Shays was commissioned as a second lieutenant in recognition of the bravery and skill he demonstrated during the fighting.
 In late 1776, Shays joined Varnum's Regiment of the Continental Army, with which he served during fighting in New York and New Jersey.
 After performing temporary recruiting duty in Massachusetts during late 1776, on January 1, 1777, Shays was promoted to captain as commander of a company in the 5th Massachusetts Regiment.
 During 1777, Shays took part in several engagements in upstate New York, including the Battles of Saratoga.

 After Saratoga, Shays continued to serve with the Continental Army in upstate New York.
 As commander of a company in the Corps of Light Infantry, which was commanded by Anthony Wayne, Shays took part in the July 1779 Battle of Stony Point.
 He subsequently served as commander of a company under the Marquis de Lafayette, which patrolled farmland on the New Jersey side of the Hudson River to prevent British troops from foraging.
 In 1780, Lafayette presented several officers, including Shays, with ornamental swords in honor of their military service.
 Shays sold his for cash to help pay off debts; he argued that there was nothing wrong with his action, because he already owned a sword, but his decision to sell his was frowned upon by his peers.
 After British officer John André was captured while collaborating with Continental officer Benedict Arnold's plot to surrender West Point to the British, Shays was assigned as one of the captains of the guard who oversaw André's imprisonment, a task for which Continental Army commander-in-chief George Washington personally selected him.
 Shays was present when André was executed on October 2, 1780, and was probably the officer who escorted him to the gallows.
 Shays resigned soon afterwards, and was discharged from the army on October 14, 1780.